 Design and Technology

 We are an enthusiastic and dynamic team.
-We offer a rotational system for Year 7 and 8 students to experience as many technology areas as feasible offering technological literacy for all.
+Each week we offer a lesson of Product Design, Food and Textiles to Year 7 and 8 students throughout the year so they can experience a wider range of technological concepts whilst offering literacy for all.
 We currently offer GCSE courses in Product Design, BTEC Engineering and Food and Nutrition.
-In the Sixth Form students can follow A Level Product Design, A Level Textiles Design and Food Science and Nutrition.
+In the Sixth Form students can follow A Level Product Design and BTEC Engineering.

 The department offers after school opportunities for all KS4 and 5 students to complete coursework and improve their performance in examinations.
 Additionally, there are specific clubs including the KS3 Bake Off which is very popular and mimics the popular TV series.